Place Archive

 Sloth with young clinging to a tree branch in Costa Rica.

-A mother sloth with its young clings to a tree branch in Costa Rica.
-Sloths are arboreal mammals native to the rainforests of Central and South America, known for their slow metabolism and sedentary lifestyle.
-They play a role in the forest ecosystem by influencing vegetation and hosting symbiotic organisms in their fur.
+A sloth with its young clings to a tree in Costa Rica.
+The arboreal mammal is native to the rainforests of Central and South America, where it spends most of its time in the canopy.

 A mother sloth and baby cling to a tree branch in Costa Rica.